niclabs/two/README.md

 * [Prior HTTP/2 knowledge](https://httpwg.org/specs/rfc7540.html#known-http) in assumed by the server.
 Connection upgrade is not implemented for now.
 * Single [HTTP/2 stream](https://httpwg.org/specs/rfc7540.html#StreamsLayer) support only.
 This also means no [stream priority](https://httpwg.org/specs/rfc7540.html#StreamPriority), and no [server push](https://httpwg.org/specs/rfc7540.html#PushResources).
 * Maximum effective frame size is limited to 512 bytes by default (configurable).
-In practice, this only affects handling of [HEADERS](https://httpwg.org/specs/rfc7540.html#HEADERS) frames, since [DATA](https://httpwg.org/specs/rfc7540.html#DATA) frame can be limited through the [flow control](https://httpwg.org/specs/rfc7540.html#FlowControl) window.
-Reception of a HEADERS frame larger than 512 bytes results in a FLOW_CONTROL_ERROR response.
+In practice, this only affects handling of [HEADERS](https://httpwg.org/specs/rfc7540.html#HEADERS) frames, since [DATA](https://httpwg.org/specs/rfc7540.html#DATA) frame size can be limited through the [flow control](https://httpwg.org/specs/rfc7540.html#FlowControl) window.
+Reception of a HEADERS frame larger than 512 bytes results in a [FLOW_CONTROL_ERROR](https://httpwg.org/specs/rfc7540.html#ErrorCodes) response.
 * No HTTPS support (for now).

 ## Why